 Along with the above, UX lets you know if users actually want what you are selling.
 Take this scenario for instance:

-You think you have a great idea for a new product, so you seek out an agency with a design and build team to bring this dream to life.
+You think you have a great idea for a new product, so you seek out a digital marketing agency with a design and build team to bring this dream to life.
 Once the work is complete, you get ready to sit back and watch as the orders roll in.

 But what happens if orders don’t start rolling in?